LH BULLETIN NO. 2020-05

 Oklahoma law requires all health insurance companies to cover benefits for mental health and substance use disorders that are equal to benefits for treatment for all other physical diseases and disorders.
 Treatment limitations applicable to mental health or substance use disorder benefits shall be no more restrictive than the predominant treatment limitations applied to substantially all medical and surgical benefits covered by a plan.

-No later than June 1, 2021, and by June 1 of each year thereafter, the Commissioner shall make available to the public the reports submitted by insurers, as required in this Bulletin 2020-05 during the most recent annual cycle; provided, however, that any information that is confidential or a trade secret shall be redacted.
+With the passing of 2021 Senate Bill 887, no later than December 31, 2021, and by December 31 of each year thereafter, the Commissioner shall make available to the public the reports submitted by insurers, as required in this Bulletin 2020-05 during the most recent annual cycle; provided, however, that any information that is confidential or a trade secret shall be redacted.

 The Commissioner shall identify insurers that have failed in whole or in part to comply with the full extent of reporting required in this Bulletin and shall make a reasonable attempt to obtain missing reports or information by June 1 of the following year.